 Different stroke thickness is achieved by holding the pen at a constant angle and varying the direction of the stroke.

-The pointed nibs also called flex nib because … well, it´s flexible… comes to a sharp point instead of a broad edge.
+The pointed nib is also called a flex nib because it comes to a sharp point instead of a broad edge.

 Different line thickness here is achieved by pressure.

 When the nib is pushed down harder on the paper it will split the nib allowing more ink to flow and therefore making the line thicker.